 The West Bank, which we spent 2 days visiting earlier this month, is divided into Areas A, B, & C.

-Area A’s (there seemed to be lots of separate places in each category, but I could be wrong) are Palestinian.
+Area A’s are Palestinian.
+(There seemed to be lots of different places in each category, but I could be wrong.)

 Area C ‘s are Israeli.

-Area B’s are half and half: Palestinian police, Israeli defense forces (as I recall).
+Area B’s are half and half, with Palestinian police and Israeli defense forces (as I recall).

-They all look alike.
-At one point our guide told us he had no idea which kind of area we were driving through.
-Without signage, you can’t tell, and there’s not a lot of signage.
+Here’s the kicker: they all look alike.
+Completely alike.
+They look so much alike that at one point our guide told us he had no idea which kind of area we were driving through at that moment, an A, a B, or a C. Without signage, you can’t tell, and signage is sparse.

 The entrance for Israeli citizens is forbidden, is dangerous to your lives, & is forbidden by Israeli law

 Our bus blew past a lot of these signs, and each time it did, I felt a disorienting combination of amusement and alarm.

 Alarm that we were entering an area that was dangerous to our lives;1 amusement that, apparently, in the eyes of the Palestinian Authority, breaking Israeli law would be a worse fate than possibly dying.

 In the English sentence, the most important information comes at the end.
 So, to me, the sign says that breaking Israeli law is worse than risking my life.
 Which is ridiculous.
 I don’t know about you, but given a choice between dying and breaking Israeli law, I don’t have to think twice.